Tree Tips & Resources

 Cherry Tree Diseases, Pests & Signs

-There are several damaging diseases and pests that affect cherry trees.
+There are several damaging diseases and pests that affect these trees.
 Some of the most common are:

-Cherry Leaf Spot – Fungus that primarily affects cherry tree leaves but can also attack twigs and stems.
+Cherry Leaf Spot Fungus that primarily affects leaves but can also attack twigs and stems.
 Look for dark colored spots on the leaves, leaf yellowing, premature dropping of leaves and white spots on leaves in wet weather.
-Cherry leaf spot is more prevalent in humid areas.
+Leaf spot is more prevalent in humid areas.

 Other cherry tree diseases and pests include: